Why Do Chihuahuas Cry So Much? (12 Reasons + Solutions)

 How Do You Calm a Crying Dog?

 There are several ways to calm a crying dog.
 One way is to exercise them so they don’t feel so anxious.
 You can also provide physical contact by petting or massaging.
-Other ways include playing classical music, using a calming coat, a time-out in a quiet room, supplements like Rescue Remedy or CBD oil.
+Other ways include playing classical music, using a calming coat, a time-out in a quiet room, and supplements like Rescue Remedy or CBD oil.

 Why is My Dog Whining So Much All of a Sudden?